Ding Dong Williams: Plot

 Hollywood's Sunrise Studios is producing a film about a heartbroken composer who creates a modern rhapsody.
-The head of the music department, Hugo Meyerhold (Felix Bressart), and his young secretary Angela Jones (Marcy McGuire) engage jive clarinetist Ding Dong Williams (Glenn Vernon).
+The head of the music department, Hugo Meyerhold, and his young secretary Angela Jones engage jive clarinetist Ding Dong Williams.
 However, Ding Dong's musical skills are limited to improvisation; he can't read or write music and just plays music the way he feels at the moment.
 Angela tries various schemes to induce Ding Dong to play something sad and soulful, including having two arrangers secretly transcribing his improvisations, and staging a fake romance with the studio's cowboy star, but all of her attempts fail.
 Ding Dong, dressed down by the studio boss and disillusioned by life in Hollywood, watches Meyerhold conducting pianist Richard Korbel and the studio orchestra playing Chopin's Fantaisie Impromptu.
 At the rear of the recording stage, the melancholy Ding Dong thoughtlessly begins to play a blue counterpoint to the orchestra.
 Angela sees this and has the director position a microphone above Ding Dong.
 The counterpoint melody is exactly what the studio boss wants, and all ends happily.